Natural Resource Management Degree Program Stands Out Among Natural Resource Colleges

-Colorado Mountain College combines a spectacular location, working lab facilities and experienced faculty for a robust program
+Colorado Mountain College combines a spectacular location, environmental labs and experienced faculty

 Join a close-knit community of students, staff, and faculty whose passion for environmental science extends beyond the classroom.
 Explore historic mining districts, learn about your watershed, and make surrounding wilderness areas your outdoor classroom.
-Experienced instructors help students gain fundamental knowledge and experience in a breadth of physical and life sciences.
+Experienced instructors will teach you the fundamentals physical and life sciences.
+Most of all, you will leave the classroom with in-depth career experience, beyond what most two-year programs offer.

 Environmental Career Paths

-Graduates begin their education towards rewarding careers in private industry and government.
+Graduates take their hands-on education into rewarding careers in private industry and government.

 Colorado’s environmental job market is strong and growing.
 The Natural Resource Management program exposes students to a breadth of opportunities and potential careers.
 Discover your passions and gain experience to effectively navigate the dynamic job market.